 Outbound can be very effective and in many cases necessary to get leads and sales.
 As an example, generating leads for selling event tickets can become a challenge if you just use content marketing and other inbound tactics.
 Furthermore, products or services that don’t have much demand need some kind of outbound promotion.

 Once you did your analysis, looked at different channels, then it should be much easier to pick the right ones.
-Depending on your business size, it could be worth focusing on just a very small number of lead generation channels.
+Depending on your business size, it could be worth focusing on just a very small number of b2b lead generation channels.
 It is a good idea to maximise 1 or 2 channels first and commit to master them.

 Many B2B companies do it the other way around and iterate as soon as they made their decision.
-I can’t stress the importance of commitment enough, in part because of own mistakes of running online based businesses in which I put a lot of work in, and then didn’t execute on marketing channels.

 Now you know your goals, analysed the channels and committed on mastering the game.
-What else do you need to make your lead generation work?
+What else do you need to make your lead generation strategy work?

 As much as you need the right channel to find your audience, now you need to provide a valuable offer.
 Come up with a product, resource or offer that is so enticing that your targeted users have to get it.